-Stopping outside her room she picked up the spatula that Lisa had thrown in lieu of a polite knock from off the floor and carried it back into the kitchen, dutifully pecking her sister’s cheek as she passed.
+Stopping outside her room she picked up the spatula that Lisa had thrown in place of a polite knock from off the floor and carried it back into the kitchen, dutifully pecking her sister’s cheek as she passed.

 “Where’s Mark?”
 She asked, sliding onto a stool at the counter, watching Lisa stir the eggs around the pan.

-“Getting ready for school.”
-Lisa replied, tapping the spoon loudly against the edge of the pan before tossing it into the sink.
+“Getting ready for school,” Lisa replied, tapping the spoon loudly against the edge of the pan before tossing it into the sink.
 Elle watched resignedly as a bit of scrambled egg splattered onto the cupboards as it sailed through the air.

 “Now.
-I have eggs, toast and we have ham left over in the fridge.
+I have eggs, toast and we have ham leftover in the fridge.
 What do you want?”